hinto-janai/malvarma/src/cold_wallet/create_the_cold_wallet.md

 ![image](../img/create_the_cold_wallet_8.jpg)

-Now, we have a cold wallet on a cold computer - **this wallet must never leave this device** (at least, unencrypted).
+Now, we have a cold wallet on a cold device - **this wallet must never leave this device** (at least, unencrypted).

 The QR Code and Monero address shown would be your cold wallets address.